Monitorial system

-The Monitorial System, also known as Madras System or Lancasterian System, was an education method that took hold during the early 19th century, because of Spanish, French, and English colonial education that was imposed into the areas of expansion.
+The monitorial system, also known as Madras system, Lancasterian system/Lancasterism or the Bell system of instruction, was an education method that took hold during the early 19th century because of Spanish, French, and English colonial education that was imposed on their colonies.
 This method was also known as "mutual instruction" or the "Bell–Lancaster method" after the British educators Andrew Bell and Joseph Lancaster who both independently developed it.
-The method was based on the abler pupils being used as 'helpers' to the teacher, passing on the information they had learned to other students.
+The method was based on the abler pupils being used as "helpers" to the teacher (so-called pupil-teachers), passing on the information they had learned to other students.

+The 'monitorial system' which made such striking progress in England in the early part of the 19th century received its foundational inspiration from village schools in south India.
+Andrew Bell, whose name is associated with the 'monitorial system', was an Army chaplain in India, and from 1789 to 1796 held the position of superintendent of the Male Orphan Asylum in Madras, now known as Chennai.
+It was in the course of his residence here that his attention was directed to the system of pupil teachers that obtained in the Madras Pial schools (run around temples), and which in essence was also the system in the Bengal Pathsalas.
+He developed the Bell System of Instruction, writing of it "The school teaches itself".
+It was quickly adopted at the Royal Military School and the Royal Hibernian Military School.

-Monitorial Systems
+Monitorial systems

-The Monitorial System was found very useful by 19th-century educators, as it proved to be a cheap way of making primary education more inclusive, thus making it possible to increase the average class size.
+The monitorial system was found very useful by 19th-century educators, as it proved to be a cheap way of making primary education more inclusive, thus making it possible to increase the average class size.
 Joseph Lancaster's motto for his method was Qui docet, discit – "He who teaches, learns."
 The methodology was adopted by the Roman Catholic Church in England and Wales, and later by the National Schools System.

-The Monitorial System, although widely spread and with many advocates, fell into disfavour with David Stow's "Glasgow System" which advocated trained teachers with higher goals than those of monitors.
+The monitorial system, although widely spread and with many advocates, fell into disfavour with David Stow's "Glasgow system," which advocated trained teachers with higher goals than those of monitors.